-The Ancient Art of Handmade Chain
+The Ancient Art of Chainmaking

 Ancient Roman gold loop-in-loop chain terminating in snakes’ heads with disc at clasp in the Walters Art Museum